Sleepytale Logo

 Each kind of poem brings something different.
 Classic nursery rhymes offer familiar comfort and rhythm, short original poems are ideal for the youngest ears, and funny poems light up the room with surprise and giggles.
 Together they grow vocabulary, memory, and a love of language.

 Verdict: Read classic, short, and funny poems by day to build your child's joy in rhyme.
-Then let Sleepytale own the quiet end of it, turning the characters they love into a gentle rhyming story that eases your little one toward sleep instead of sparking the next round of giggles.
+Then let Cleo take a turn whenever you want fresh verse, silly at noon or gentle at night, turning the characters they love into a rhyming story that eases your little one toward sleep instead of sparking the next round of giggles.

 Frequently Asked Questions